michaelpatrickpurcell/prophecy/README.md

 This Result exceeds the Difficulty Rating of the Scene so the Outcome of the Check is a Success.    -->

 ---
-## Receive the Prophecy
+## Receive a Prophecy
 During this phase of the game, the _Players_ receive a _Prophecy_ that describes a _Catastrophe_ that is destined to wreak havoc on some _Fictional World_.

-To Receive the Prophecy the Players describe the the Fictional World in which the Story is set and the nature of the impending Catastrophe.
+To Receive a Prophecy the Players describe the the Fictional World in which the Story is set and the nature of the impending Catastrophe.
 The Players should create a situation that the Characters will be able to affect, but doing so will be both difficult and dangerous.

 <!-- To Receive the Prophecy, the Players will roll a six-sided die (1d6) to select a random Genre from the [Genre Table](#genre-table) and then roll a six-sided die (1d6) to select a random Catastrophe from the [Catastrophe Table](#catastrophe-table).